Travel with Ker & Downey on a Tanzania multigenerational safari.

 Once the climbing group returned from their seven-day climb, the family headed to Chem Chem Safari Lodge in Tarangire National Park.
 Chem Chem Safari Lodge is a great option for a Tanzania multigenerational safari because of its philosophy of a “slow safari” – the idea that Africa is best enjoyed in a relaxed fashion.
 In addition to game drives, there are also some really unique experiences with the Maasai that the family can participate in – like cross-country running with a Maasai warrior.

-Each of Ker & Downey’s journeys are unique, handcrafted by our experts to fit each client.
-The Scott and Casey multigenerational family safaris are just two tried and trusted examples of some of the safaris our Luxury Travel Consultants can put together for your family.
+Each of Ker & Downey’s journeys are unique, hand-crafted by our experts to fit each client.
+The Scott and Casey multigenerational family safaris are just two tried and trusted examples of some of the safaris our designers can assemble for your family.
 Wherever it is you want to go, Ker & Downey can help you get there.

 *Photos used with permission, by Helen Farquharson.
 To see more of her work, check out her site here.